jothepro/djinni-cmake/README.md

 If building for Android, additionally a target `<target>-android` is created, that builds a jar named `<target>.jar` with the Java gluecode to `<jar-output-dir>` when the target `<target>` is built.

-If a non supported target platform (everything except Android, iOS, macOS, tvOS, watchOS) is detected, only the C++ interface is generated.
+If an  unsupported target platform (everything except Android, iOS, macOS, tvOS, watchOS, Windows) is detected, only the C++ interface is generated.

 This generator is intentionally favouring convention over configuration to keep things as simple as possible.
 If you miss a configuration option anyways, please consider opening an issue.